-The only waiver services legally responsible individuals can provide that have personal care components are In-Home and Community Support and Life Sharing.
+The only waiver service legally responsible individuals can provide that has personal care components is In-Home and Community Support.
 A legally responsible individual is a person who has legal obligation under the provisions of law to care for another person, including parents of minor children (under the age of 18) and legally-assigned relative caregivers of minor children.
-These individuals may be paid to provide In-Home and Community Support or Life Sharing services when the following conditions are met:
+These individuals may be paid to provide In-Home and Community Support services when the following conditions are met:

 - The service is considered extraordinary care.
 A parent is legally responsible to meet the needs of a minor child, including the need for assistance and supervision typically required for children at various stages of growth and development.
-A parent can, however, receive payment for In-Home and Community Support or Life Sharing when this support goes beyond what would be expected to be performed in the usual course of parenting, and when needed support exceeds what is typically required for a child of the same age; - The service would otherwise need to be provided by a qualified provider of services funded under the Waiver; - The legally responsible individual is not the common law employer or managing employer for the participant that they will provide the service to; - The service is provided by a legally responsible individual who meets the qualification criteria that are established by ODP in Appendix C-3 of the approved Waivers.
+A parent can, however, receive payment for In-Home and Community Support when this support goes beyond what would be expected to be performed in the usual course of parenting, and when needed support exceeds what is typically required for a child of the same age; - The service would otherwise need to be provided by a qualified provider of services funded under the Waiver; - The legally responsible individual is not the common law employer or managing employer for the participant that they will provide the service to; - The service is provided by a legally responsible individual who meets the qualification criteria that are established by ODP in Appendix C-3 of the approved Waivers.